abelasandovalg/portfolio/README.md

 ## [Electroencephalograph (EEG) Visualization](https://github.com/abelasandovalg/eeg)
 - Confirmed the absence of "bad" channels using Python's MNE package
 - Employed Principal Component Analysis (PCA) as a dimension reductinality measure
-- Performed Guassian Mixture Model clustering to aggregate channels with similar activity into groups
+- Performed Guassian Mixture Model clustering to aggregate channels with similar activity
 - Created an interactive dashboard with the use of Altair

 <p align="center">